shortbloke/DogDoor-ESP32/README.md

 An `esp32_ota` environment exists for OTA uploads; update `platformio.ini` with your device’s IP/OTA password before using `pio run -e esp32_ota -t upload`.

+### Versioning

+- Each build runs `scripts/generate_version_file.py`, which increments the firmware patch number (starting at `1.0.0`), stamps the current UTC date, and writes the values into `src/Version.h` (kept out of Git).
+- The latest version, build date, and git hash appear in the serial diagnostics output and the MQTT device metadata (`sw_version`) so Home Assistant and other clients see the same information.
+- The counter lives in `.pio/version_state.json`; delete that file if you ever want to reset the local version sequence.

 ### MQTT & Home Assistant

 - The firmware publishes retained topics under the `dogdoor/` namespace (door